 Right of major individual to marry person of choice a fundamental right: HC

-Bengaluru, Dec 02: It is well settled that a the right of any major individual to marry the person of his or her choice is a fundamental right enshrined in the Constitution of India, the Karnataka High Court said.
+Bengaluru, Dec 02: It is well settled that the right of any major individual to marry the person of his or her choice is a fundamental right enshrined in the Constitution of India, the Karnataka High Court said.

-The court was dealing with a case involving two software professionals said that the said livery relating to the personal relationships of two individuals cannot be encroached by anybody irrespective of caste or religion.
+The court was dealing with a case involving two software professionals and said that livery relating to the personal relationships of two individuals cannot be encroached by anybody irrespective of caste or religion.

 The court made the observations while hearing a habeas corpus petition filed by Wajeed Khan, who sought directions to produce G Ramya and set her at liberty.
 Acting on the directions of the court, the Chandra Layout police produced Ramya before the court.